-What is memorable about the campaign isn’t the constant onslaught of enemies tightening their grasp on humanity in all-out war (one which your losing) its how each level raises the stakes whilst providing just reasons to do so, transitioning to a larger objective each time.
+What is memorable about the campaign isn’t the constant onslaught of enemies tightening their grasp on humanity in all-out war (one which your losing), its how each level raises the stakes whilst providing just reasons to do so, transitioning to a larger objective each time.
 This concept is explored very effectively in not just creating bigger targets that require bigger weapons, but by making the transitioning to these ‘bigger’ objectives different.
 Different how?
 Take driving a tank as you begin to turn the tide of the battle, facing down a scarab, or piloting a hornet as you rush towards the finish line.
-Halo works best when you the player are venerable when you don’t use the equipment provided.
-In which said equipment empowers you, the player, in taking down the foray of enemies.
+Halo works best when you, the player, are venerable when you don’t use the equipment provided.
+Which said equipment empowers you, the player, in taking down the foray of enemies.

-Speaking of enemies, Halo 3 utilizes the best and the not so great, to the best it can.
-The Covenant provide what The Flood try to be, which is diversity.
+Speaking of enemies, Halo 3 utilizes the best and the not so great . . . the best it can.
+The Covenant provides what The Flood tries to be, which is diversity.
 Each class/species of The Covenant operates differently which allows a reasonable amount of challenge to the firefights allowing you to methodically exploit their weaknesses.
-This simultaneously being a formidable opponent that can cause trouble, especially on higher difficulty.
-The Flood however, apart from adding to the narratives weight, don’t offer the depth The Covenant do and result in charging and shooting.
+This simultaneously being a formidable opponent that can cause trouble, especially on a higher difficulty.
+The Flood, however, apart from adding to the weight of the narrative, doesn't offer the depth The Covenant do and result in charging and shooting.
 To its detriment it tries to add a variety on its own kind but comes off as rather annoying as the fundamental flaw with The Flood is that they do not provide player expression other than running to or from.
-It’s not that they are bad, and to its credit the game does know when to use them sparingly, but overall, ironically, they exist as a weaker villain compared to the main threat.
+It’s not that they are bad, and to its credit, the game does know when to use them sparingly, but overall, ironically, they exist as a weaker villain compared to the main threat.

 Let’s put this straight, Halo isn’t going to win any awards for having the most compelling of narratives.
-However, what is not lacking is style and scale.
-There are some nice metaphorical touches centred around the dangers of religious fanaticism and for the most part it does a good job of telling a story most science fiction falls into “The end of the god damnnn worrrrlllldddd!”
+However, what it's not lacking are style and scale.
+There are some nice metaphorical touches centred around the dangers of religious fanaticism and for the most part, it does a good job of telling a story most science fiction falls into “The end of the god damnnn worrrrlllldddd!”
 Whilst not that complex, it does involve the player as the narrative works you towards a fulfilling pay off that does evade, to the best of its ability, cliché tropes.
-However, that being said, really the only fleshed out character here is the Arbiter, Chief is given a lot to do as the fate of everything rests on his shoulders, but as a character you inhabit, you’re just waiting for his next one liner to get that “Oh yeah!” moment.
+However, that being said, really the only fleshed out character here is the Arbiter—Chief is given a lot to do as the fate of everything rests on his shoulders, but as a character you inhabit, you’re just waiting for his next one-liner to get that “Oh yeah!” moment.

 Conclusion: Bungie's Best

-I think it is safe to say that to a lot of people, Halo 3 is the franchise peak.
-Compared to its predecessors the only thing it does is improve on what came before.
+Compared to its predecessors, Halo 3 only improves on what came before.
 Finishing the fight with an additional refined multiplayer at the turning of an online age.
-Providing live services with community tools bringing the playerbase together which extend the lifespan of the game, at least till the next.
-And with Bungie wanting to pack it in and move on, a deal was made with Microsoft to continue the franchise for two more instalments.
-Nevertheless Halo 3, in its entirety set out to perfect its concept of tactically aggressive combat, which still today is implemented, iterated and improved upon.
+Providing live services with community tools bringing the playerbase together which extend the lifespan of the game.
+Halo 3, in its entirety, set out to perfect its concept of tactically aggressive combat, which still today is implemented, iterated and improved upon.
 Even with its diminishing popularity, it will be remembered as one of the greatest’s, if not this game, then the series as a whole.

 If you have read this article, then I thank you.
 If you have played this game recently, or you have something to contribute, then I'd like to know your thoughts and opinions.
 Do not hesitate to get in contact.